davidrmiller/biosim4/README.md

 To build with cmake you need to install cmake.

-If you're using docker, `cmake` is already installed.
+If you're using docker, `cmake` is already installed in the image.
 So, you can directly open its terminal to use it:
 ```sh
 docker run --rm -ti -v `pwd`:/app --name biosim biosim4 bash
 ```